arundhik97/AWS-VPC/README.md

 A few things to note: <br>
 •	Although we have a /16 CIDR block, we are using /24, meaning that we are using 256 addresses for our subnet.<br>
 •	We are not selecting an availability zone, meaning that AWS will choose an availability zone for us. <br>
-•	Although the name of our subnet is CiscoU-Public-Subnet, it is not a public subnet yet.
+•	Although the name of our subnet is Arun-Public-Subnet, it is not a public subnet yet.
 We still need to create a route to the internet.
+<h1> Create Private Subnet</h1>
+Having a private subnet allows us to have resources to restrict internet access, which is excellent for security—maybe a Vault server that houses all secrets and tokens.
+You don't want that to be accessible from the internet. <br>
+All right, let's configure our private subnet: <br>
+1. Navigate to the Subnets section in the VPC service. <br>
+2. Click Create subnet. <br>
+3. Create a new subnet with the following settings: <br>
+o	VPC ID: Arun-VPC <br>
+o	Subnet name: Arun-Private-Subnet <br>
+o	Availability Zone: No Preference <br>
+o	IPv4 CIDR block: 10.0.2.0/24 <br>
+4. Click Create subnet.